ocelot-cloud/website/content/docs/overview/frequently-asked-questions.md

 {{< details "What hardware do I need to run Ocelot-Cloud?" >}}
 The processor must be AMD64 (x86-64).
 Ocelot-Cloud is engineered for resource efficiency and can run comfortably on low-end or legacy systems.
 Actual requirements depend on the apps you deploy.
 Check each app’s CPU, memory, and storage needs before sizing your hardware.
 When in doubt, choose a machine with extra headroom, or opt for explicitly resource-efficient apps in constrained environments.

 Some of Ocelot-Cloud's competitors deploy apps using virtual machines, which require hardware virtualization features like VT-x or AMD-V. These capabilities are sometimes missing in older systems or rented servers.
-Since Ocelot-Cloud uses Docker instead of virtual machines (VMs), it can run on a broader range of hardware without relying on virtualization support.
+Since Ocelot-Cloud uses Docker instead of virtual machines, it can run on a broader range of hardware without relying on virtualization support.
 {{< /details >}}